Merci93/AirBnB-Listings-Poland/README.md

 - Number of ratings

 # Approach
-1. Develop script to extract data from AirBnB webpage on a monthly basis, performing extraction and transformation in the process, and saving to google drive
+1. Develop script to extract data from AirBnB webpage on a monthly basis
-2.
+2. Extract,transform and save to drive/database.
+3. Perform exploratory analysis to understand price differences between house listings and also price trend.

+# Questions
+TODO
+# Insights
+TODO